- ICH GCP

 - Women aged 25-75 years old.

-- Women diagnosed as breast cancer by pathological diagnosis from core biopsy within 3 months and who will receive neoadjuvant chemotherapy (NAC) before surgery; or women with pathologically proven breast cancer within 3 months and who will receive operation (without pre-operative neoadjuvant chemotherapy).
+- Women diagnosed with breast cancer by pathological diagnosis from a core biopsy within 3 months and who will receive neoadjuvant chemotherapy (NAC) before surgery; or women with pathologically proven breast cancer within 3 months and who will receive operation (without pre-operative neoadjuvant chemotherapy).

-- Women whose ECOG between 0-2 points and life expectancy ≧ 3 months.
+- Women whose Eastern Cooperative Oncology Group (ECOG) performance status of 0-2 and life expectancy at least 3 months.

 Study Overview